ali1234/raspi-teletext/README.md

 Ensure you see the message "Teletext output is now on."

-Run the demo:
+If you're connected via PAL, run the demo:

     ./teletext

-Press the text button on your TV remote.
+and press the text button on your TV remote.

+If you're connected using NTSC, run the demo:

+    ./cea608

+and enable the TV's closed caption controls to show CC1.

 Detailed Usage
 --------------